JpEncausse/SARAH-Documentation/markdown/en/getting_started_v4.md

 Otherwise the Kinect is considered as a microphone.
 At the moment you can't use both Kinect 1 and Kinect 2.

-### Voice Recognition

-In order to have some good results with SARAH you need to use a good microphone.
-Here is [an article (in French)](http://encausse.wordpress.com/2013/05/19/thevoice/) where testing Microhpone, Kinect and VoiceTracker II with SARAH.

-Find below the next steps:

-- Put microphone in front of your head with other audio source aside or behind
-- Set the income sound volume : go to ➔ `Control Panel` ➔  `Sound` ➔  `Right click on your microphone` ➔  Click on `Properties` ➔  Change the `levels` (for a simple microphone don't go too high ~80, and for Kinect, just try different settings)
-- Train your voice in Windows : go to ➔  `Control Panel` ➔  `Speech Recognition` ➔   `Train your computer to better understand you` (attention: with a simple microphone, do this training only once)

 ## Démarrer